keboola/connection-docs/orchestrator/running/index.md

 This means that you must never rely on coincidental or time synchronization of jobs, even if it works sometimes.
-When jobs execute in parallel there is no certainty that they will execute simultaneously or in the same order, or that shorter jobs will finish before the longer jobs (i.e. the jobs may not start immediately --- for example, because the shorter job was already run manually).
+When jobs execute in parallel there is no certainty that they will execute simultaneously or in the same order, or that shorter jobs will finish before longer jobs (i.e. the jobs may not start immediately --- for example, because the shorter job was already run manually).

 If one task relies on the results of another task, it must **always** be put in another phase (be serialized).
 For example: It is incorrect to build an orchestration on the assumption that a 5minute task will be finished well before a 2h task, so the 2h task can use the result of the 5minute task during its execution.
-While this will work 99% of the time, there is no warrant that the result of the short job will become available during the long job.
+While this will work 99% of the time, there is no guarantee that the result of the short job will become available during the long job.

 That being said, we do our best to execute jobs as quickly as possible and utilize the maximum allowed amount of parallel jobs.